-The Notice of Assessment is the form that the Canada Revenue Agency (CRA) issues to all Canadian taxpayers after processing their tax returns.
+The Notice of Assessment is the form the Canada Revenue Agency (CRA) issues to all Canadian taxpayers after processing their tax returns.
 This CRA tax assessment summarizes the results and states the amount of taxes to be paid or refunded.
-Sections of the Notice of Assessment include:
+The Notice of Assessment includes the amount of tax refund, tax credit, and income tax already paid, as well as a list of deductions.
+A detailed review of key sections follows.

 Explanation of Changes and Other Important Information

-Also listed are any important changes for the upcoming tax year and any other issues relevant to your tax situation such as:
+If the CRA made any corrections to your income tax form or goods and services tax (GST) and harmonized sales tax (HST) rebate application, this section explains what changes have been made.
+Also listed are important changes for the upcoming tax year and any other issues relevant to your tax situation, such as:

 - Reminders about installment payments